 IRRI is identifying rice genes that are responsible for agronomically useful traits such as reproductive stage drought tolerance to help breed improved rice varieties.

-Improving grain quality
+Improving grain quality and nutritional content

-Under the International Network for Quality Rice (INQR), IRRI is helping Indian partners and industry players improve texture, amylose content, and other rice grain qualities.
+Through the International Network for Quality Rice (INQR), IRRI is helping Indian partners and industry players improve texture, amylose content, and other rice grain qualities.

 Fine-tuning rice farming systems